Fast radio bursts at the dawn of the 2020s: Introduction

 \section{Introduction}

 Research into understanding the origins, mechanisms and applications of fast radio bursts (FRBs) is currently one of the most rapidly evolving areas in astrophysics.
-As a phenomenon, FRBs are characterised as short-duration ($\sim$~ms), relatively broad-band pulses which exhibit the frequency-dependent arrival time delay due to dispersion that is well known for Galactic radio pulsars \citep[see, e.g.][]{lorimer_2012_hpa}.
-Unlike pulsar emission, FRB pulses show much larger dispersive delays, consistent with an extragalactic origin; they also sometimes show characteristic time-frequency drifts, even after dedispersion.
-In our recent review \citep[][hereafter PHL19]{petroff_2019_aarv} we provide an extensive introduction to FRBs since their discovery \citep{lorimer_2007_sci} and detail their emergence as a cosmological source population whose origins are still poorly understood.
+As a phenomenon, FRBs are characterised as short-duration (sub-second), relatively broad-band pulses which exhibit the frequency-dependent arrival time delay due to dispersion that is well known for Galactic radio pulsars \citep[see, e.g.][]{lorimer_2012_hpa}.
+Unlike pulsar emission, however, FRB pulses show much larger dispersive delays, consistent with an extragalactic origin; they also sometimes show characteristic time-frequency drifts, even after dedispersion \citep{hessels_2019_apjl}.
+In our previous review \citep[][hereafter PHL19]{petroff_2019_aarv} we provided an extensive introduction to FRBs starting with their discovery \citep{lorimer_2007_sci}, and detailed their emergence as a cosmological source population whose origins are still poorly understood.
 Further insights, and a much more detailed examination of propagation effects, can be found in \citet{cordes_2019_araa}.

-Here, in this new, shorter review, we provide a survey of the main developments from the last 2--3 years.
-Significant breakthroughs have been made in this period thanks to the emergence of new observational facilities as well as a growing and dynamic group of active researchers with a wide range of backgrounds.
-Fig.~\ref{fig:numbers} illustrates the large effect that this has had on the discovery rate of FRBs and research presented in the literature\footnote{See also FRBSTATS, https://www.herta-experiment.org/frbstats/}.
+Here, in this new, updated review, we provide a survey of the main developments from the last 2--3 years.
+Significant breakthroughs have been made in this period thanks to the emergence of new observational facilities, as well as a growing and dynamic group of active researchers with a wide range of backgrounds.
+Fig.~\ref{fig:numbers} illustrates the large effect that this has had on the discovery rate of FRBs and research presented in the literature\footnote{See also FRBSTATS, \url{https://www.herta-experiment.org/frbstats}}.